 It didn't help matters when the face of Christianity in Egypt took a public stand.

-"The Coptic pope came out and said some things in support of Morsi's removal, and then in support of the interim government," Doyle says.
+"The Coptic pope came out and said some things in support of Morsi's removal, and then in support of the interim government," our source says.
 "You could just see this conflict had to be on the horizon."

 Since then, kidnappings, assaults and worse have been reported.
 Many of the victims have been Christians, note reports from Fox News and Reuters.
 Historically, Egypt's Coptic community—roughly a tenth of the population—has faced severe marginalization and often has been imprisoned and tortured for their Christian faith.